The founders of the United States of America felt that copyright was important enough to enshrine in the Constitution:

 What Can Be Copyrighted?

 To be eligible for copyright, a work must be "fixed in a tangible medium of expression," for some period of time, however brief.
 Tangible mediums include (but are not limited to) paper, stone, film, magnetic tape, fabric, and computer memory.
-For example, extemporaneous lyrics fired off during a rap battle could not be copyrighted unless they were written down or recorded in some way, such as on tape or in computer memory.
+For example, extemporaneous lyrics fired off during a rap battle of a funny story shared among a group of friends could not be copyrighted unless they were written down or recorded in some way, such as on tape or in computer memory.

 In addition, to be copyrightable a work must also be at least minimally creative or original.
 For example, copying a list of names from a phone book would not be considered creative or original, while arranging those names on sheets of paper to create unique patterns would most likely be considered creative and/or original.

 Examples of works that can be copyrighted include:

 Examples of things that cannot be copyrighted include:

 For more information, see the U.S. Copyright Office circular, Works Not Protected by Copyright.

 For example, the scientists who discovered the radioactive element Berkelium in 1948 could not have copyrighted the melting point of Berkelium because that number--1259 Kelvin--is a fact.
 Similarly, Albert Einstein could not have copyrighted the special theory of relativity because it is a concept; however, Einstein was free to copyright his article, "Zur Elektrodynamik bewegter Körper," Annalen der Physik 17: 891, (1905), because his article is an expression of the special theory of relativity.
 Works that were never copyrighted—for example, works produced by the U.S. Federal government—and works on which the copyright has expired are in the public domain and can be freely used by anyone for any purpose.